-Next, again drawing on U. S. and E. U. experience, it is worth contemplating the vogue in "independent agencies."
-There was a time, within the memory of living man, in which American independent agencies were out of vogue.
+Next, again drawing on the U.S. and E.U. experiences, it is worth contemplating the vogue in "independent agencies."
+There was a time, within the memory of living man, when American independent agencies were out of vogue.
 There was much talk of "capture" and much talk of the need for Presidential coordination of executive branch policies-coordination rendered difficult by the independence of the independent agencies.
-Much of the regulation that was the target of deregulation was the regulation conducted by the alphabet independent agencies.
-Indeed in the current American business scandal, questions are raised about why prosecutors rather than the S.E.C. have led the way.
+Much of the regulation that was the target of deregulation was the regulation conducted by the alphabet soup of independent agencies.
+Indeed, in the current scene of American business scandal, questions are raised about why prosecutors rather than the SEC have led the way.

-American experience with independent agencies looks much better from the other side of the Atlantic than this one.
-The recent U. S. relative happiness with the Federal Reserve has obscured earlier Presidential complaints about its potential for disrupting any possibly coordinated government financial management of the economy.
-The dismantling of the ICC and the FPC and the sporadic travails of the FCC largely have been ignored in Europe.
-Perhaps most importantly all Europeans, and indeed probably most Americans, think that the EPA is an independent agency, rather than what it really is-a cabinet department denied an official seat in the cabinet.
-Nor do most Europeans understand that the American independent agency was rendered quasi-independent of the President not by Congressional design but by Supreme Court opinion, and that many of them were designed not to be politically neutral but to institutionalize a partisan balance between the two major political parties.
+The American experience with independent agencies looks much better from the other side of the Atlantic than from this one.
+The recent U.S. relative happiness with the Federal Reserve has obscured earlier Presidential complaints about its potential for disrupting any possible coordinated government financial management of the economy.
+The dismantling of the International Chamber of Commerce and the Foreign Policy Centre and the sporadic travails of the FCC has been largely ignored in Europe.
+Perhaps most importantly, most Europeans-and probably most Americans-think that the EPA is an independent agency rather than what it really is: a Cabinet department denied an official seat in the Cabinet.
+Nor do most Europeans understand that the American independent agencies were rendered quasi-independent of the President not by Congressional design but by Supreme Court opinion, and that many